karthik0010/Assuredoc/Shared Steps/Editing of Shared Steps.md

 **Cutting a Test Step**

 This feature enables the user to cut and paste a test step to an exact position.
-User can also click and drag test step to arrange steps

 ![Image4](./SharedImages/4.Cut%20test%20step.png)